VP Developer Relations

 You will end up building common layers of application functionality to repeat certain undifferentiated tasks.
 This is code that does important work but is not tied in any way to the business you’re actually in.
 It doesn’t contribute value directly to your customers.
 It’s infrastructure, and it should be provided by the community or by an infrastructure vendor.

 It can be tempting to write this code yourself, but you should not.
-Kafka Connect, the Confluent Schema Registry, Kafka Streams, and ksqlDB are examples of this kind of infrastructure code.
+Kafka Connect, the Confluent Schema Registry, and Kafka Streams are examples of this kind of infrastructure code.
 We’ll take a look at each of them in turn.

 We will only share developer content and updates, including notifications when new content is added.
 We will never send you sales emails. 🙂 By subscribing, you understand we will process your personal information in accordance with our Privacy Statement.